 I found both in Boquete Panama… plus many more benefits!

-After moving to Panama, friends started asking me how to move to Panama, too.
-I did a tour for eight real estate investor friends in 2010.
+After I moved to Panama, friends started asking me how to move there, too.
+In 2010, I did a tour for eight real estate investor friends.
 I thought that would be the only tour, but others started asking me how to leave the USA and move to Panama.
 So I did another tour, then another.
 By accident, in 2010, Panama Relocation Tours was born.

-After talking to thousands of people considering moving to Panama, these are their 10 top reasons for considering a move to Panama, and why moving to Panama is smart!
+After talking to thousands of people considering moving to Panama, these are their 10 top reasons for doing so and why moving to Panama is smart!

 3. Get away from constant political conflict and tension.
 Panama has very little division or conflict.
 For the most part, everyone is on the same page to keep the economy moving in the right direction, create jobs, keep debt at a minimum, and encourage investments.
 There is no far-left or far-right agenda in Panama.
 Everyone has shared values!
+Panama has strong family values.
 It is a very refreshing change!

 5. FREEDOM!
 Fewer government rules, regulations, and taxes which affect every aspect of your life.
 It’s easy to set up a business in Panama.
-You’ll need to get a business license, a work permit, and pay taxes if you earn money in Panama.
-But the taxes and rules are much less than in the United States, where I moved from.
-I also had companies in the US, so I have something to compare business in Panama.
+You’ll need to get a business license and a work permit, as well as pay taxes if you earn money in Panama.
+However, the taxes and rules are much less than in the United States, where I moved from.
+I also had companies in the US, so I have something to compare with the business in Panama.
 Capitalism is alive and well in Panama and welcome.
-Taxes, especially property taxes (if there are any), are very low.
+Taxes, especially property taxes, are very low.
 You don’t even need a license to go fishing in Panama!

 8. Avoid racial conflicts.
 Apparently, this is a real problem in many countries.
 Luckily, in Panama, everyone gets along regardless of race or religion.
 For hundreds of years, people from all over the world have been moving to Panama.
 Originally, it was to help build the Panama Canal.
 Now, it is for the opportunity to retire in such a beautiful country.
 Everyone is welcome in Panama!